 Tea Tulić, Board Member.
 Born in Rijeka in 1978, she published prose in various national and international literary magazines, including McSweeney’s in San Francisco.
 Her short stories have been translated into English, French, Slovenian and Polish language.
 In 2011 she published fragmentary novel “Kosa posvuda” (Hair Everywhere) for which she won a Prozak award and Croatian Ministry of Culture award as one of the finest Romanesque creations in 2011 based on the criteria of high literary and artistic value.
 She is also a member of the jury of international literary competition for short stories Lapis Histriae and an informal literary group RiLit Rijeka and one of the authors of their joint collection of short stories.
 In 2011 in cooperation with Enver Krivac and music collective Japanese Prime Ministers she published spoken word album “Albumče”.

-Tanja Stupar-Trifunović, Board member.
+Tanja Stupar-Trifunović, Board and Jury Member.
 Born in Zadar in 1977, graduated from the Faculty of Philology, Department of Serbian Language and Literature in Banja Luka, she writes poetry, columns and literary criticism.
 Her poetry was awarded and translated into English, French, German, Polish, Slovenian and Danish; also present in several selections of poetry and prose at home and abroad.
 She is the editor of the literature, arts and culture magazine “Putevi” (Roads), and lives in Banja Luka.